Stu142/FreeCAD-Gridfinity-Workbench/README.md

 # FreeCAD Gridfinity Workbench
 This Workbench will generate several variations of parametric Gridfinity bins and baseplates that can be easily customized.

+If you get value from my work, consider supporting me at [stu142.com/supportme](stu142.com/supportme)

 ### Bin Features
 - Customize units long and wide
 - Magnet and screw holes on or off